New York Property Tax Appeals — The Complete Guide

 Each town has its own Board of Assessment Review and assessor.
 SCAR petitions for Suffolk residential properties are filed with the Suffolk County Clerk's Office in Riverhead within 30 days of final assessment roll publication.

-Westchester County · pop.
+Westchester County (White Plains / Yonkers) · pop.
 1.00M · Hudson Valley · high-volume BAR + SCAR activity

 Population: ~1,000,000